 When President Franklin D. Roosevelt called upon Hollywood to do its part for the war effort, Crosby teamed up with some of its finest – Carey Grant, Desi Arnaz, Olivia de Havilland, etc. – for the Hollywood Victory Caravan.
 The variety-type show traveled across the country in support of the Army and Navy Relief Society, and raised over $700,000.

 In recent years, letters Crosby wrote to and received from American soldiers during the war were discovered.
 Along with showing his support, the letters sent to him expressed thanks for bringing hope to everyone during such a trying time.

 In total, Crosby spent 25 weeks touring with the USO, entertaining servicemen in Britain, Belgium and France.
 His efforts overall resulted in the sale of millions of dollars worth of war bonds, as well as substantial donations to the Red Cross, the USO and other war-based charities.

 Creation of the Armed Forces Radio Service

-In total, he appeared in over 70 radio shows for the service, including 30 Command Performance spots; 13 on Mail Call; at least five on Song Sheet; 19 on GI Journal; and at least two performances on Jubilee.
-He also had his regular Kraft Music Hall show transcribed on discs and made appearances on the Personal Album show and Front Line Theatre.
+In total, Crosby appeared in over 70 radio shows for the service, including 30 Command Performance spots; 13 on Mail Call; at least five on Song Sheet; 19 on GI Journal; and at least two performances on Jubilee.
+He also had his regular Kraft Music Hall show transcribed on discs, and he made appearances on the Personal Album show and Front Line Theatre.

-A poll taken at the end of the war found US troops believed Crosby had done the most to increase GI morale, surpassing the likes of comedian and actor Bob Hope, Franklin Roosevelt and Allied Commander Dwight D. Eisenhower.
+A poll taken at the end of World War II found US troops believed Crosby had done the most to increase GI morale, surpassing the likes of comedian and actor Bob Hope, Franklin Roosevelt and Allied Commander Gen. Dwight D. Eisenhower.